alexteghipco/PLSwithStabSelVIP/README.md

-# Partial-least squares
+# Partial-least squares with VIP-based stability selection
-Train and test a tuned PLS model, either on its own or with VIP as a feature selection procedure with stability selection as a wrapper
+Train and test a tuned PLS model, either on its own or with Variable Importance Projection (VIP) as a feature selection procedure inside of stability selection